AlibabaCloudDocs/cdn/intl.en-US/Service Management/Monitoring and usage analytics/EdgeScript monitoring.md

 # EdgeScript monitoring

 EdgeScript \(ES\) supports the monitoring feature.
-You can query the monitoring data to check whether scripts are executed as expected at the edges.
+You can query the monitoring data to check whether scripts are executed at the edges as expected.

 ES allows you to create scripts to customize your Alibaba Cloud Content Delivery Network \(CDN\) service.
 If the standard features provided in the Alibaba Cloud CDN console cannot meet your configuration requirements, you can use ES to create custom scripts that support more complex request processing logic.
 ES provides a wide array of built-in functions that simplify the programming process.
 You can use simple syntax and logic to invoke these functions in custom scripts.
-For more information, see [Overview](/intl.en-US/EdgeScript/Introduction/Overview.md).
+For more information, see [Overview](/intl.en-US/EdgeScript/Overview.md)

 ## Features